GoogleCloudPlatform/cluster-toolkit/examples/README.md

 * `c3` with compute-optimized [`c3-highcpu-176` nodes][c3] based on Intel Sapphire
 Rapids processors.
 When configured with Tier_1 networking, C3 nodes feature 200 Gbps low-latency networking.
+* `h3` with compute-optimized [`h3-standard-88` nodes][h3]  based on Intel Sapphire
+Rapids processors.
+H3 VMs can use the entire host network bandwidth and come with a default network bandwidth rate of up to 200 Gbps.
 * `a208` with [`a2-ultragpu-8g` nodes][a2] with 8 of the NVIDIA A100 GPU accelerators
 with 80GB of GPU memory each.
 * `a216` with [`a2-megagpu-16g` nodes][a2] with 16 of the NVIDIA A100 GPU accelerators